-The U.S.-French commercial and economic alliance is one of the United States’ oldest and closest.
-The United States and France established diplomatic relations in 1778 and the United States’ first trade agreement, the Treaty of Amity and Commerce between the United States and France, was signed that year.
+Historically, the U.S.-French commercial and economic alliance is one of the United States’ oldest and closest.
+The United States and France established diplomatic relations in 1778.
+The United States’ first trade agreement, the Treaty of Amity and Commerce between the United States and France, was signed that same year.
 Relations between the United States and France have remained active and friendly.
 Our countries share common values and have similar policies on most political, economic, and security issues.

-With a GDP of approximately $2.7 trillion in 2019 (+1.5% growth in 2019, down from 1.7% in 2018), France is the world’s fifth-largest economy and Europe’s third largest economy after Germany and the UK.
+With a GDP of approximately $2.94 trillion in 2021 and an estimated $2.63 trillion in 2022, France is the world’s seventh-largest economy and Europe’s third-largest economy after Germany and the UK.
 It has substantial agricultural resources and maintains a strong manufacturing sector, despite a recent decline.
-A dynamic services sector now accounts for an increasingly large share of economic activity and is responsible for most job creation in recent years.
-France initiated the G-20, is host to the OECD, and is a member of the G-7, the European Union, and the World Trade Organization, confirming its status as a leading economic player in the world.
+Dynamic services sector now accounts for an increasingly large share of economic activity and is responsible for most job creation in recent years.
+France initiated the G-20, is host to the OECD, and is a member of the G-7, the European Union, and the World Trade Organization, confirming its status as a leading economic player globally.

 Trade and investment ties between the United States and France are strong.
-On average, over $1 billion in commercial transactions, including sales of U.S. and French foreign affiliates, takes place every day.
+On average, almost $350 million in commercial transactions, including sales of U.S. and French foreign affiliates, takes place every day.
 U.S. exports to France include industrial chemicals, aircraft and engines, electronic components, telecommunications, computer software, computers and peripherals, analytical and scientific instrumentation, medical instruments and supplies, and broadcasting equipment.
-The United States is the top foreign destination for French investment, France being the sixth largest FDI inflows source in 2019, and the United States is the largest foreign investor in France in terms of job creation.
-The United States and France have a bilateral convention on investment and a bilateral tax treaty addressing, among other things, double taxation and tax evasion.

 Key Link: https://www.bea.gov/international/#bop